-Penal Code 469 is the statute that makes it a crime for a person to duplicate a key to a California state building without authorization.
-A conviction is a misdemeanor that carries a sentence if up to 6 months in jail and a fine of up to $1000.00.
+Penal Code § 469 PC makes it a crime for a person, without proper authorization, to duplicate a key to a California state building.
+The offense is prosecuted as a misdemeanor that carries a maximum sentence of up to 6 months in jail and a fine of up to $1000.00.

 A few examples of state buildings include: